WilliamAnimate/exfetch/README.md

 xFetch's main goal is simplicity, minimalism, and performance.
 In the performance regard, yeah, its pretty damn fast.

-exFetch's main goal is performance, looks, maintainability and the ability to run on Windows.
+exFetch's main goal is performance, looks, maintainability and to be cross platform.

 ## Roadmap